-ALLERGY ACTION PLAN AllergyUK This child has the following allergies: Name: Watch for signs of ANAPHYLAXIS (life-threatening allergic reaction) Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY B BREATHING C CONSCIOUSNESS AIRWAY · Persistent cough · Difficult or Persistent dizziness ......... noisy breathing · Hoarse voice · Pale or floppy Photo · Difficulty swallowing · Wheeze or · Suddenly sleepy · Swollen tongue persistent cough · Collapse/unconscious IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: Lie child flat with legs raised (if breathing is difficult, allow child to sit) Mild/moderate reaction: Use Adrenaline autoinjector without delay (eg. Jext\) (Dose: . . . mg) · Swollen lips, face or eyes · Itchy/tingling mouth Dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS") · Hives or itchy skin rash \\\ IF IN DOUBT, GIVE ADRENALINE \\\ · Abdominal pain or vomiting · Sudden change in behaviour AFTER GIVING ADRENALINE: Action to take: 1.
+ALLERGY ACTION PLAN AllergyUK This child has the following allergies: Name: Watch for signs of ANAPHYLAXIS (life-threatening allergic reaction) Anaphylaxis may occur without skin symptoms: ALWAYS consider anaphylaxis in someone with known food allergy who has SUDDEN BREATHING DIFFICULTY B BREATHING C CONSCIOUSNESS AIRWAY · Persistent cough · Difficult or Persistent dizziness noisy breathing · Hoarse voice · Pale or floppy Photo · Difficulty swallowing · Wheeze or · Suddenly sleepy · Swollen tongue persistent cough · Collapse/unconscious IF ANY ONE (OR MORE) OF THESE SIGNS ABOVE ARE PRESENT: Lie child flat with legs raised (if breathing is difficult, allow child to sit) Mild/moderate reaction: Use Adrenaline autoinjector without delay (eg. Jext) (Dose: mg) · Swollen lips, face or eyes · Itchy/tingling mouth Dial 999 for ambulance and say ANAPHYLAXIS ("ANA-FIL-AX-IS") · Hives or itchy skin rash IF IN DOUBT, GIVE ADRENALINE · Abdominal pain or vomiting · Sudden change in behaviour AFTER GIVING ADRENALINE: Action to take: 1.
 Stay with child until ambulance arrives, do NOT stand child up · Stay with the child, call for help Commence CPR if there are no signs of life if necessary 3.
 Phone parent/emergency contact · Locate adrenaline autoinjector(s) 4.
 If no improvement after 5 minutes, give a further adrenaline dose using a second · Give antihistamine: autoinjectilable device, if available You can dial 999 from any phone, even if there is no credit left on a mobile.
-Medical observation in hospital · Phone parent/emergency contact How to give Jext® Additional instructions: Emergency contact details: If wheezy, GIVE ADRENALINE FIRST, then asthma reliever (blue puffer) via spacer ......
-Form fist around against outer thigh ith or without OFF YELLOW SAFETY CAP ( Parental consent: I hereby authorise school staff to administer the medicines listed on this plan, including a 'spane' back-up adrenaline automjector (AAI) if available, in accordance with Department of Health Guidance on the use of AAIs in schools PUSH DOWN HARD REMOVE Jext® or felt and hold in site for 10 seconds place for 10 seconds This is a medical document that can only be completed by the child's healthcare professional.
-It must not be altered without their permission This document provides medical authorisation for achooks to eliminister a 'pare' back-up alternatine autorispiction' if needed, as permitted the Funnan Medicines (Americans) and the harman Medicines (Americans) and the carried in hand-tupages or or the formation and the carried in hand-tupages or or the second or the carried in hand-tupages or or the second or the carried in hand-tupages or or the second or the seco Print name \\\\\ amen Medicines (Amendment) Regulations 2017.
+Medical observation in hospital · Phone parent/emergency contact How to give Jext® Additional instructions: Emergency contact details: If wheezy, GIVE ADRENALINE FIRST, then asthma reliever (blue puffer) via spacer Form fist around against outer thigh ith or without OFF YELLOW SAFETY CAP ( Parental consent: I hereby authorise school staff to administer the medicines listed on this plan, including a 'spane' back-up adrenaline automjector (AAI) if available, in accordance with Department of Health Guidance on the use of AAIs in schools PUSH DOWN HARD REMOVE Jext[®] or felt and hold in site for 10 seconds place for 10 seconds This is a medical document that can only be completed by the child's healthcare professional.
+It must not be altered without their permission This document provides medical authorisation for achooks to eliminister a 'pare' back-up alternatine autorispiction' if needed, as permitted the Funnan Medicines (Americans) and the harman Medicines (Americans) and the carried in hand-tupages or or the format of the contract of the cont Print name amen Medicines (Amendment) Regulations 2017.
 During travel, alternaline auto-injector devices must be carried in hand-fu-nion, and NOT in the happing-hold.
 This action plan and authorisation to travel with emergency medications has been peg Sign & print name: For more information about managing anaphylaxis in schools and "spare back-up adrenaline autoinjectors, visit sparepensinschools.uk Date: © The British Society for Allergy & Clinical Immunology 5/2018